-Here’s an overview of the construction process.
-Glue 1-in. oversized particleboard panels together, then cut them to size on the table saw.
+Here’s an overview of the construction process for this homemade drill press table.
+Glue 1-in. oversized particleboard panels together then cut them to size on the table saw.
 Edge-band both sides of the table, then belt-sand the top so the hardwood is flush with the surfaces.
 Cut the laminate squares 1 in. oversize and apply them with contact cement.
 Then rout the laminate squares flush with a flush-trim bit and chamfer them with a 45-degree bit.
 Rout out the 1/2-in.-deep recess for the throat plate.

 Cut the 3/4-in.-wide dadoes on the table saw.
 Cut the clearance hole on the fence with a 2-1/2-in. hole saw on the drill press.
 Screw the fence together before applying the laminate, then rout that as you did with the tabletop.